puppetlabs/puppet-docs/source/puppet/6.1/lang_classes.markdown

 **Declaring** a class in a Puppet manifest adds all of its resources to the catalog.
 You can declare classes in [node definitions][node], at top scope in the [site manifest][sitedotpp], and in other classes or [defined types][definedtype].
 Declaring classes isn't the only way to add them to the catalog; you can also [assign classes to nodes with an ENC](#assigning-classes-from-an-enc).

-Classes are singletons --- although a given class can have very different behavior depending on how its parameters are set, the resources in it will only be evaluated **once per compilation.**
+Classes are singletons --- although a given class can have very different behavior depending on how its parameters are set, the resources in it are evaluated only once per compilation.

 ### Include-like vs. resource-like

 Puppet has two main ways to declare classes: include-like and resource-like.

-> **Note:** These two behaviors **should not be mixed** for a given class.
-Puppet's behavior when declaring or assigning a class with both styles is undefined, and will sometimes work and sometimes cause compilation failures.
+> **Note:** Do not mix these two behaviors for a given class.
+Puppet's behavior when declaring or assigning a class with both styles is undefined and can cause compilation failures.

 #### Include-like behavior

 [include-like]: #include-like-behavior

-The `include`, `require`, `contain`, and `hiera_include` functions let you safely declare a class **multiple times;** no matter how many times you declare it, a class will only be added to the catalog once.
+The `include`, `require`, `contain`, and `hiera_include` functions let you safely declare a class **multiple times;** no matter how many times you declare it, a class is added to the catalog only once.
 This can allow classes or defined types to manage their own dependencies, and lets you create overlapping "role" classes where a given node can have more than one role.

 Include-like behavior relies on external data and defaults for class parameter values, which allows the external data source to act like cascading configuration files for all of your classes.
-When a class is declared, Puppet will try the following for each of its parameters:
+When a class is declared, Puppet tries the following for each of its parameters:

 1. Request a value from the external data source, using the key `<class name>::<parameter name>`.
 (For example, to get the `apache` class's `version` parameter, Puppet would search for `apache::version`.)
 2. Use the default value.